dehingoli/gce-wordpress/README.md

 First of all, we meed to install the LAMP server so that you can run WordPress on Debian.
 To do this, open the terminal and run these commands:

-su -
-apt-get install apache2 mysql-client mysql-server php5 php5-mysql php5-curl php5-gd
-*sudo apt-get install apache2 mysql-client mysql-server php5 php5-mysql php5-curl php5-gd
+*sudo apt-get install apache2 mysql-client mysql-server php5 php5-mysql php5-curl php5-gd unzip

 During the installation you will be asked to enter a password for the MySQL root user: